thefrontside/frontside.com/src/blog/2022-03-03-backstage-tutorial-plugin-tests-interactors.md

 Now, if you run the test suite based on Cypress and Interactors, it should look like this:

 ![A gif with tests executing on cypress](/img/2022-backstage-interactors/test-suite-whole.gif)

+## Conclusion

+Using [Interactors](https://frontside.com/interactors) in your Backstage integration tests can help you save time and development efforts.
+Try them out, and if you need any help, join us in [our Discord server](https://discord.gg/r6AvtnU) and ask away!